ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Get or add ExtraHop detection note will fail if `Detection Tracking` is enabled on ExtraHop but the workflow should still complete.

-The workflow is initiated by an automatic incident rule `Example: Extrahop Reveal(x) update detection`
+The workflow is initiated by an automatic incident rule `ExtraHop Reveal(x): Update Detection`

 The following screenshot shows an example of a note added to a SOAR incident: